-I currently live in Blantyre, Malawi where I am the PI of the SugarFACT study - a clinical trial at Queen Elisabeth Central Hospital, with Malawi College of Medicine as collaborator, to determine the mortality impact of a changed treatment cut off level for hypoglycemia in pediatric emergencies.
+I am the principal investigator of the SugarFACT study - a clinical trial at two hospitals in Malawi with Malawi College of Medicine as a collaborator, to determine the mortality impact of a changed treatment cut off level for hypoglycemia in pediatric emergencies.
 Associated studies involve factors associated with pediatric dysglycemia and facility emergency management practises.
 I am a pediatric doctor and a clinical research fellow at Astrid Lindgren Children's hospital in Stockholm.
 I am also a researcher and supervisor within the Makerere-Sweden collaboration.

 - Medical Doctor Karolinska Institutet 2007

 - PhD Global Health Karolinska Institutet 2009, Thesis title: Beyond fever – Managing children with pneumonia symptoms in malaria endemic Uganda.
 ISBN 978-91-7409-272-1.

 - Postdoctoral research fellow at Joint Malaria Programme, Tanzania/London School of Tropical Medicine and Hygiene /Karolinska Institutet, Sweden, 2011-2014